PvPClt/project/album_en.md

 (Pause)

-**Trump (leaning in):**
+**Trump (pleading):**

-— C’mon, Vova, help me out here.
-I put everything you wanted in the deal.
-Every single point.
-Let’s just sign this thing!
-It’s a fantastic deal for you.
-For me?
-It’s the win I need.
-The glory.
+— Come on, Vova, why won't you help me out?
+I put every single point you asked for in the deal.
+Buddy, let's just sign this peace treaty already!
+It's a hell of a deal for you.
+And the best part?
+It gets me the glory I deserve.

-**Putin (cool, detached):**
+**Putin (indifferently):**

-— Donnie, I have my own position to think about.
+— Donnie, I've got my own image to worry about.
 I need the Donbas, don't you get it?
-It’s in our Constitution now.
-Russian land.
-And I’ve spent a million lives on that damn place.
-I have to deliver it.
-It’s that simple.
+I already wrote it into the Constitution as legitimate Russian territory.
+And let's not forget: I've spilled a river of blood for that goddamn Donbas.
+I need to hand it to my voters on a silver platter.
 No Donbas, no victory.
-Then all this blood was for nothing.
+And that means every single sacrifice in this bloody war was for nothing.

 **Trump (lowering his voice):**

-— Look, nobody’s saying you can’t restart this in a few years.
-Just… wait till I’m out, okay?
-Stage something.
-A Ukrainian attack on your residence.
+— Listen, Vova, nothing's stopping you from picking this up again in a couple of years — just wait until I'm out, okay?
+Stage a Ukrainian attack on your residence.
 Out in Tver, in the nature reserve.
 But make it look good.
 If you’re gonna cry wolf, show a real wolf.
-The Reichstag’s gotta burn, you know?
-Launch drones from their side.
-Burn the whole place to ashes — your favorite palace, a hundred acres of forest.
+The *Reichstag* has to burn for real.
+Launch the drones from their side.
+Burn your favorite palace to the ground, take out a hundred hectares of ancient forest while you're at it.
 Show the cameras some dead endangered animals.
 Give people a story they can believe.
-A real casus belli.
+A top-shelf casus belli.

-**Putin (doubtful):**
+**Putin (doubtfully):**

-— But you’re giving Ukraine security guarantees.
-What if some journalist digs it up?
-NATO could invoke Article 5.
+— But you're giving Ukraine security guarantees.
+If some nosy journalist digs it up and finds out it's a total setup, NATO could trigger Article 5 against me.

-(Pause)
+(Pause.)

 **Putin (firmly):**

-— I need guarantees of impunity, Donnie.
-Real ones.
+— I need ironclad guarantees, Donnie.
+Guarantees of impunity.

-**Trump (nodding):**
+**Trump (nodding in agreement):**

-— You’ve got ‘em.
-You already have.
-The best guarantees aren’t on paper, Vova.
-They’re between us.
-A gentleman’s agreement.
+— Of course.
+And you've got 'em, Vova.
+The best guarantees aren't the ones signed on paper; the best ones are a gentleman's handshake.

-Think about it.
-After the USSR fell, Ukraine was given “ironclad guarantees,” right?
+Just think back, Vova.
+After the USSR fell apart, Ukraine got "ironclad guarantees," right?
 And what happened?
 Did anyone lift a finger when you moved in?
-No. So why would new “guarantees” be any different?
+Hell no. So why would new "guarantees" be any different?
 Me?
-I’m not getting into a fight with you over Ukraine.
-Especially if your “Reichstag” goes up in flames.
-Look at Obama, look at Biden — they were scared stiff of a real fight with Russia.
+I won't get involved in your scrap with Ukraine no matter what.
+Especially if you put on a convincing enough show.
+Look at Obama, look at Biden—they were scared shitless of an open fight with Russia.
 America doesn’t go to war unless our interests are at stake.

-**Putin (skeptical):**
+**Putin (skeptically):**

 — And Europe?

-**Trump (scoffing):**
+**Trump (contemptuously):**

 — Europe?
-Please.
+Give me a break.
 They’re not jumping into the fire.
 Not after you showed them your playbook: just throw more bodies at the problem.
-Europeans?
-They care way too much about casualties.
-As to weapons, they’ll send them  just long enough to build up their own defenses.
-You think they’re doing this out of charity?
-No way.
-They want Ukraine to take the hit.
-To guard Europe’s border with its own blood.
+Mountains of corpses.
+The very sight of it makes Europe shake in its boots.
+Over there, they care too much about human life.
+As for sending weapons, they'll keep feeding them to Ukraine just long enough to rebuild their own defenses.
+Did you think they're doing it out of the goodness of their hearts?
+Yeah, right.
+They're doing it so Ukraine takes the bullet for them.
+Guards Europe's border with its own blood.

-So, you’ve got nothing to worry about.
-Let’s freeze the line where it is now.
-You need to regroup, rearm.
-Man, your own economy is almost dead.
-And in a couple years, you come back stronger.
+So you've got zero reason to worry.
+Let's freeze the conflict along the current front line.
+For now.
+You take a breather and modernize your hardware.
+Your own economy's on its last legs!
+And in a couple of years, you come back with fresh troops.

-**Putin**:
+**Putin:**

 — And what do I tell my people?

 **Trump:**

 — What’s to tell?
 Mission accomplished.
 Denazification, demilitarization — done.
-The Donbas is “virtually liberated.”
-Don’t sweat the details.
-“Virtually” sounds great.
-Russian speakers are safe.
+The Donbas is "practically fully" liberated.
+Don't sweat the numbers.
+"Practically fully" sounds like a triumph.
+The rights of Russian speakers?
+Protected.
 What defeat?
-It’s a clear victory.
-Phase One.
-Then, after I get my Nobel and I’m gone, you go get the rest.
-Total victory.
-So, what do you say?
-Deal?
+What are you talking about?
+It's a clear victory.
+Phase one.
+Then, after I get my Nobel and my term's over, you can finish the job and claim your total, final victory.
+Come on, Vova!
+Don't be a hardass!
+Let's sign the damn deal and be done with it!

 #OrthodoxMilitaryPutinism
                             👻

 <img src="https://pvpclt.github.io/project/Images/Logo.jpg" style="display: block; margin: 0 auto; width: 50%;" alt="">